The Major Scale: Pattern 5

 • What else do you see?
 What visual clues might help you remember it?

 I find using visual tricks like these might help you remember it.
-You'll also find working on visualisation might help - practice your scales away from the instrument!
+You'll also find working on visualization might help - practice your scales away from the instrument!

 17 Note Patterns